 Interesting fact: The Imperial War Museum can be found in five different locations around England, with three of those being in the city of London.

 Address | Lambeth Road, London, SE1 6HZ, United Kingdom

 Operating hours |10:00 to 18:00 daily.

-Another historical museum, albeit less sombre, is the Cinema Museum.
+Another historical museum, albeit less sombre, is the Cinema Museum, if you are wondering what to do around Elephant and Castle.
 It was founded by Raleigh Hall in Brixton and was later relocated to Kennington.
 For over twenty years, the cinema has been in its current location and offers enjoyable experiences.

 Interesting fact: The Cinema Museum’s building was once a workhouse and Charlie Chaplin resided there as a child due to his family’s financial difficulties.

 Address | 2 Dugard Way, Renfrew Road, London SE11 4TH, United Kingdom